- How to find a job

 Yes, it is recommended to write a cover letter or motivational letter when applying for a job in Austria.
 This cover letter or letter of motivation should not exceed one page and should express your motivation for working in this particular company and for this position.
 Remember to research the company and the job you want to apply for thoroughly and compare your qualifications with the requirements stated in the job advertisement.
 Above all, this cover letter should show how well you fit the company and the position, but it does not have to be a biography of your life.
 Focus on your accomplishments and knowledge of the position and the company.
 Learn more

 Should my resume be in English or also in German?

 The working languages in most companies in Austria are German and English.
 It is recommended that your CV and motivational letter are written in German.
 Only in cases where the job advertisement explicitly refers to English as the working language, you can write your application documents in English.
-Do not write your CV and motivation letter with the help of translation services, because this does not show your language skills accurately.
-If your German is not well yet, write your CV and motivation letter in English and let your future employer know that you are willing to learn German and until it is perfect, you have many other qualifications for the job.
+Do not write your CV and motivational letter with the help of translation services, because this does not show your language skills accurately.
+If your German is not well yet, write your CV and motivational letter in English and let your future employer know that you are willing to learn German and until it is perfect, you have many other qualifications for the job.
 Learn more

 Is it possible to find a job in Austria that does not require knowledge of German?

 Yes, it is indeed possible, however it is recommended to learn German as the working language in many companies is German anyway!
 Learning German is essential for living in Austria, but there are also many international companies that will be happy to hire you without perfect German language skills.
 Check out our job platform and the companies registered there, and visit it regularly for more results.

 What does "full-time" mean?
 40 hours or 35 hours?